tonyjneufeld/tonyjneufeld.github.io/about.md

 ---

 Tony is a sales compensation nerd who is living in the flat, cold, and dark part of Canada.

+Probably like you, Tony is that person who is constantly coming up with lots of little project ideas.
+Whether that be ideas for apps, websites, games, businesses; whatever.
+He has them stored in the back of his mind.

+The problem is he never seems to get round to completing them, or even starting them for that matter.
+The list just grows bigger and bigger.

+Not completing any of these ideas comes with a few problems:

+- The list grows bigger and more daunting
+- He feels like a failure because he's not fully completing anything
+- He's missing out on exploring cool ideas with massive potential

+The goal of this website is to explore these ideas, blog about life, and write about topics that interest him.
+The intent of the site is his enjoyment, and helping others if they find anything interesting.

 His life is:

 1. Family (including my dog named Birdie)